-The purpose of the Early Learning Program is to improve the Early Literacy and Early Mathematics classroom instruction and student outcomes in kindergarten through grade 3.
-The Early Learning Program establishes an Early Learning Plan that includes early literacy, early mathematics, goals, and the Professional Learning Grant.
+The purpose of the Early Learning Program is to improve the Early Literacy and Early Mathematics classroom instruction and student outcomes in kindergarten through grade three.
+The Early Learning Program establishes an Early Learning Plan that includes early literacy, early mathematics, and goals.
+The Professional Learning Grant is a separate application but correlates with the Early Learning Plan.